namsyvo/IVC/README.md

 Get fmi and IVC source code:
 ```
-go get github.com/vtphan/fmi
 go get github.com/namsyvo/IVC
 ```
-After these steps, fmi source code and IVC source code should be in the directories $GOPATH/github.com/vtphan/fmi and $GOPATH/github.com/namsyvo/IVC, respectively.
+After these steps, fmi source code and IVC source code should be in the directory $GOPATH/github.com/namsyvo/IVC.
 Then go to the IVC directory, from which IVC can be run as a Go program:
 ```
 cd $GOPATH/src/github.com/namsyvo/IVC
 ```

+### 2.2 Download binary executable files

 3. Usage
 --------